Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Formalism

 \section{Formalism}

-We first construct several types of the $^{10}$Be nucleus within the 4-body ($\alpha + \alpha + n + n$) cluster model depending on the strength of the spin-orbit interaction.
-After that, we construct the transition density from the wave function.
-By applying the transition density to the MCC calculation, we obtain the proton elastic and inelastic cross sections.
-The detail of the structure and reaction parts is introduced in Refs.~\cite{furumoto2013,furumoto2018,furumoto2021}.
-Therefore, we here introduce formalism briefly.
+We first constructed several types of the $^{10}$Be nucleus within the 4-body ($\alpha + \alpha + n + n$) cluster model depending on the strength of the spin-orbit interaction.
+Subsequently, we constructed the transition density from the wave function.
+By applying the transition density to the MCC calculation, we obtained the proton elastic and inelastic cross sections.
+The details of the structure and reaction are provided in Refs.~\cite{furumoto2013,furumoto2018,furumoto2021}.
+In this section, we introduce the formalism briefly.